 Mike Carter has been the Director of Athletics at Oral Roberts University since 1994 after practicing business and sports law in Tulsa for 21 years.
-Carter was the chair of the NCAA Division I Men’s Golf Committee in 2002 and 2003 and after serving as a volunteer for the next eight years has been recently reappointed to the Committee and has once again been named Chair of the Committee.
+Carter served with the NCAA Division I Men’s Golf Committee for 18 years supervising regional and championship tournaments, and has chaired the committee for five years.
 He was the chair of the Summit League Joint Council of athletic directors and senior women’s administrators and served on the Conference’s Executive Committee after having chaired the Championships, Men’s Basketball and Baseball Committees.
 For five years, he served on the Executive Committee of the NCAA Division I-AAA Athletic Directors Association and was the chair of the Awards Committee.
 In 2012, he was named the NCAA Division I Athletic Director of the Year for the Central Region.

 Over the last 20 years as members of The Summit League and the Southland Conference, the Golden Eagles have captured nine Commissioner’s Cups winning 149 Regular Season & Tournament Championships and sending 82 teams to NCAA Tournaments in addition to multiple NIT and other post season appearances.
 The programs produced 94 All-Americans, 1,266 All-Conference selections, 1,301 Academic All-Conference selections, 140 Players of the Year and three NCAA Champions.
 In 2012, Jack Whitt won the NCAA Outdoor Pole Vault Championship.